-Dacia Johnson, Chief Human Resource Director, Fergus Falls Campus, Office A520.
-218.736.1512
+Dacia Johnson, Vice President of Human Resources, Fergus Falls Campus, Office A520, 218.736.1512

 Minnesota State Community and Technical College is committed to a policy of nondiscrimination in employment and education opportunity.
 No person shall be discriminated against in the terms and conditions of employment, personnel practices, or access to and participation in programs, services, and activities with regard to race, sex, gender expression, gender identity, color, creed, religion, age, national origin, disability, marital status, status with regard to public assistance, sexual orientation, or membership or activity in a local commission as defined by law.
-Inquiries regarding compliance, rights and other information may be addressed to the The Affirmative Action Officer, Dacia Johnson, Chief Human Resource Director, Fergus Falls Campus, Office A520, 218.736.1512.
+Inquiries regarding compliance, rights and other information may be addressed to the The Affirmative Action Officer, Dacia Johnson, Vice President of Human Resources, Fergus Falls Campus, Office A520, 218.736.1512.
 Inquiries regarding the education opportunities or equal employment policies of the Affirmative Action program should be directed to:

-Minnesota State Community and Technical College, Compliance Officer, Dacia Johnson, Chief Human Resources Director, A520, 218.736.1512, dacia. johnson@minnesota.edu, 1414 College Way, Fergus Falls, MN 56537-1000; Fax: 218.736.1705
+Minnesota State Community and Technical College, Compliance Officer, Dacia Johnson, Vice President of Human Resources, A520, 218.736.1512, dacia.johnson@minnesota.edu, 1414 College Way, Fergus Falls, MN 56537-1000; Fax: 218.736.1705